 Quitting social media for thirty days is not the goal.
 Plenty of people do that, then return to old habits within a week.
 The goal of this challenge is to break the unconscious reflex of opening apps without intent, so that when you return to social media, you choose it instead of falling into it.
+The reflex is the problem.
+The apps are just the vehicle.

 This is a structured four week plan.
 Each week introduces one specific change.
 By the end, you will have a different relationship with your phone.
+The plan does not require willpower or guilt.
+It works because it changes your environment in small steps that compound over time, and because it gives your nervous system time to adapt to each change before piling on the next one.

 Week 1